Dog pools exist, they are cheap and super straightforward to use. Dogs love them and I mean… who doesn’t love a little dip during a super hot day?

 A word of caution though: if you’re going to be putting puppies or smaller dog breeds, make sure you keep an eye on them.
 Because even at one-foot depth, these can be nasty, because of their fragile make.

-But if you have a big dog, or even a medium sized one, don’t even attempt to waste money and effort on foldable pools.
+But if you have a big dog, or even a medium-sized one, don’t even attempt to waste money and effort on foldable pools.
 Even if your dog may seem to fit inside it, it is still a bad idea.
 The bottom of these pools is really flimsy and the panels, even though they made from PVC will not be able to carry the weight of any dog that is over a handful of kilograms.
-It won’t be very long before the whole pools turns topsy-turvy onto them.
+It won’t be very long before the whole pool turns topsy-turvy onto them.

 Also, no chewers allowed – dogs that love to chew on things will have a field day eating their own swimming pools.
 The cardboard material doesn’t hold very well either.